gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 .. admonition:: Tasks

     #.
-Write code that uses list slicing to display all the arrow images clockwise then anticlockwise.
+Write code that uses list **slicing** to display all the arrow images clockwise then anticlockwise.
     #.
+Write code that uses the **reverse** method to display all the clock images clockwise then anticlockwise.
-Write code that uses the reversed function to display all the clock images clockwise then anticlockwise.
+    #.
+Write code that uses the **reversed** function to display all the clock images clockwise then anticlockwise.

     .. dropdown::
         :icon: codescan